e.l.f. Beauty, N.C. A&T ‘Not So White Paper’ Links Diverse Boards to Corporate Success

 EAST GREENSBORO, N.C.
 (Aug.
 12, 2024) – North Carolina Agricultural and Technical State University has received $4.2 million for six years from the Division of Materials Research (DMR) of the National Science Foundation (NSF) to fund an interdisciplinary program aimed to enhance diversity in materials research.

 The Partnerships for Research and Education in Materials (PREM) program at N.C.
 A&T will be led by Dhananjay Kumar, Ph.D., a professor in the Department of Mechanical Engineering in the College of Engineering (COE).
 Kumar also serves as the director of NSF-PREM Center on Collaborative Research and Education in Energy Materials (CREEM) and director of the Department of Energy-EFRC on the Center for Electrochemical Dynamic and Reactions on Surfaces (CEDARS).
-The co-principal investigators are J. David Schall, Ph.D., a professor in the Department of Mechanical Engineering, and Jenora Waterman, Ph.D., a professor and chair of the Department of Biology in the College of Science and Technology (CoST).
+The co-principal investigators are J. David Schall, Ph.D., a professor in the Department of Mechanical Engineering, and Jenora Waterman, Ph.D., director of the Applied Science and Technology Ph.D.
+Program in the College of Science and Technology (CoST).

 “Dr. Kumar and the PREM team have built a strong foundation of students interested in materials science,” said Stephanie Luster-Teasley Pass, Ph.D., COE dean.
 “The research and talent already accomplished has demonstrated that diversity of thought is critically important to innovation and development of not only the next generation of viable materials, but also the next generation of researchers who develop them.
 We are proud as a college and university of this interdisciplinary funding, our faculty and students.”